learning-zone/angularjs-basics/README.md

  - Do you use some sort of angular style guides?
  - What is dependency injection?
 Explain difference between inline and explicit annotation?
  - What is auto bootstrap process in AngularJS?
+ - What is manual bootstrap process in AngularJS?
+ - How AngularJS is compiled?

 ### 3. Directives
  - What is directive in angularjs?
  - List some built-in directives
  - Explain difference between 'compile' and 'link' callbacks in directive definition
-  - List types of scopes directive can have
+ - List types of scopes directive can have?
+ - How Directives are compiled?

+### 4. Filters
+ - What are Filters in AngularJS?

-### 4. How it works
+### 5. How it works
  - How works `$digest`?

-### 5. Performance
+### 6. Performance
  - What is the best practice to build your application
  - When it is necessary or whether it is necessary to use `$scope.$apply`